• Home

 What you do not have to commit to

 This is the part most sellers do not realize.
-Starting the conversation does not commit you to anything.
+Starting the conversation commits you to nothing.

 • You do not commit to listing.